 BUYERS GUIDE - UTES & CAB CHASSIS LARGE

 The tray-back version of the G-Wagon was released in early 2017.
-Outback Travel Australia managed to get its hands on one of the pre-production vehicles for an exclusive report.
+Outback Travel Australia managed to get its hands on one of the pre-production vehicles.

 The Mercedes-Benz G-wagen was originally planned as a German Army wagon, but lost out to the VW Iltis.
 The first civilian version was produced way back in 1979.

 M-B had three goes at selling the Gelandewagen in Australia, as short and long wheelbase wagons that sold in microscopic numbers.
 They’ve always been too expensive in this market and have had either asthmatic diesel or thirsty petrol engines.

 It’s not clear to us what Mercedes-Benz was thinking when it decided to re-introduce the Gelandewagen to the Australian 4WD wagon market in 2010.
 The company’s two previous efforts in the 1980s and 1990s proved unsuccessful and the two wagon models currently on offer are at stratospheric price levels.

 All that money could possibly be justified if the fit and finish and the inclusions were even half of what’s de rigueur in all other 4WD wagons these days, or if the powertrain was matched to class-competitive chassis dynamics, but they’re not.

 The G-Wagon models Mercedes-Benz successfully tendered to the Australian Army were tray-back derivatives.
 The Army has taken delivery of 1200 4WD and 6WD G-Wagons.

 It must have dawned on someone at Mercedes-Benz HQ in Victoria that there may be a commercial market for a tray-back G-Wagon, whose old-fashioned cab and ‘square-rigged’ chassis may actually be assets.